News! John’s Background Switcher 5.6 has been released! Read all about it here!

 Download Now – It’s Free!

 Did I mention that JBS is completely free?
 Well it is!
-It will work happily on all 32 and 64-bit versions of Windows from Windows 98 up to Windows 10 (except Windows 7 Starter Edition).
-It uses Microsoft.NET 2.0 and if that’s not already installed on your computer the setup wizard will download and install it for you.
+It will work on machines running Windows 10 and above (it will likely work on older versions but they’re out of support by now).
+It uses Microsoft.NET 4.5 and if that’s not already installed on your computer the setup wizard will download and install it for you.
 If you have a version of JBS installed already just run the installer below and it’ll upgrade your settings for you – there’s no need to uninstall the current version first!

 Here are the full release notes for recent versions: